 The presentation can take any format that your group prefers!
 Be creative.
-Please be cognizant of taking pictures of children-any photographs need to be used only for the purposes of this assignment and not distributed/used in any other forum.
+Please be cognizant of taking pictures of children-any photographs need to be used only for the purposes of this assignment and not distributed/used in any other forum including social media.